Water soluble stabilizers for hand embroidery

 What are water soluble stabilizers?

-A water soluble stabilizer is a temporary embroidery backing material that dissolves in water after the embroidery is done without residue.
+A water soluble stabilizer for hand embroidery is a temporary embroidery backing material that dissolves in water after the embroidery is done without residue.
 We use it to layer with our embroidery fabric to stabilize it and to transfer the pattern to the material.

 How do water soluble stabilizers work?